 Cali Bamboo – carries some rugs that are undyed and unbleached but I did not hear back from them with the full specs (mothproofing, etc.)

 They carry a number of lines: rugs are made of various materials from wool mixes, jute, bamboo, PET (polyester), nylon, and cotton.

 Rugs made out of denim scraps usually retain the chemical fabric treatment of the blue jeans or might be recycled.

 Libeco – Libeco is a company that makes linen in Europe.
-All of their linen is either organic or usually grown without pesticides (only in the odd occasion is it used).
+All of their linen is either organic or usually grown without pesticides (only on the odd occasion are they used).
 It is all Oeko Tex 100 which certifies no chemical additives to the rug.